microsoft/fluentui/packages/react-hooks/README.md

 - [useConstCallback](#useconstcallback) - Like `useConst` but for functions
 - [useId](#useid) - Get a globally unique ID
 - [useBoolean](#useboolean) - Return a boolean value and callbacks for setting it to true or false, or toggling
+- [useRefEffect](#userefeffect) - Call a function with cleanup when a ref changes.
+Like `useEffect` with a dependency on a ref.

 ## useConst